TAU-FASTLab/CHARM/FESTO/readme.md

 ## Configration in FIROS

-Make two config folder "config_1" and "config_2" with three files in each folder
+Make two config folder "config_1" and "config_2" with three files in each folder. config folder given can be seen as example for understanding

 1. config.json
 2. topics.json